grundstein/grundstein/README.md

 --------------------------------------------------

-### grundstein installer bash scripts.
+### grundstein installer.

 #### requirements:

 ##### server

+tested on ubuntu.

+##### required:
-expects ssh and bash on your server, all other dependencies get installed automagically.
+ssh, and bash on your server,

+grundsteinlegung.sh is a bash script and gets sent to the server via ssh, all other dependencies get installed automagically.

+might work on other linuxes, if systemd and apt exist there.

 ##### client

 expects docker and nodejs to be installed on your computer.

 ### features: